harrrdie/harrrdie/README.md

 ### :clipboard: About Me:

-I am a Junior Developer from Russia.

-:man_student: I started my journey into the world of programming in 2023 after I entered college.

 :hourglass: In my free time I study various programming languages.

 :mailbox_with_mail: To contact me, you can click one of the buttons on top (telegram, vk, instagram).